AlvaRobert/KP.AdvancedCplusplus/index.md

 	return 0;
 }
 ```
-The example shows the template number_type, which returns a corresponding data type depending on how many bits are passed.
+The example above shows the template number_type, which returns a corresponding data type depending on how many bits are passed.
 It also shows the template bitsize, which returns the number of bits of a data type, and the template bigger_type, which retrieves and returns the next largest data type from the previous two templates.

 ### Recursion and conditional branching